History of Berliner FC Dynamo (1978–1989): Decline in the league and last titles in East Germany (1988–1989)

 The average home attendance had dropped from 15,000 to less than 9,000 during the club's most successful years in the 1980s.
 Ordinary fans feared the Stasi and had become disillusioned with political interference.
 Particularly aggravating were the restrictions on ticket sales that the Stasi imposed at international matches for political reasons.
-Only a small number of tickets have been allowed for ordinary fans during European Cup matches against opponents such as Hamburger SV and SV Werder Bremen.
+Only a small number of tickets had been allowed for ordinary fans during European Cup matches against opponents such as Hamburger SV and SV Werder Bremen.
 The vast majority of the tickets had instead been allocated to a politically hand-picked audience.
 BFC Dynamo had also seen the emergence of a well-organized hooligan scene in the 1980s.
 The development was partly a response to the increasing state repression against the supporter scene.
 The Stasi had tried to control the supporter scene with a broad catalogue of repressive measures.
 The supporter scene had been increasingly associated with skinheads and far-right tendencies since the mid-1980s.
 Right-wing slogans and fascist chants were considered the most challenging forms of provocations, as anti-fascism was one of the founding myths of the East German regime.
 For young people, being a Nazi was sometimes considered the sharpest form of opposition.
 However, instances of Nazi provocations did not necessarily reflect genuine political convictions.
 At least some part of the "drift to the right" among East German youth during the 1980s was rooted in a desire to position oneself wherever the state was not.
 One fan of BFC Dynamo said: "None of us really knew anything about politics.
 But to raise your arm in front of the Volkspolizei was a real kick.
 You did that and for some of them, their whole world just fell apart".